 Specific benefits of a local benchmarking ordinance for building owners include:

-The City of San Diego wants to conduct a transparent process in pursuing a benchmarking ordinance by engaging the local community in its development.
-To effectively engage a wide array of stakeholders in this issue, the city has partnered with the Center for Sustainable Energy to provide the public an opportunity to voice their input regarding the ordinance.
+The City of San Diego wants to conduct a transparent process in pursuing a potential benchmarking ordinance by engaging the local community in its development.
+To effectively engage a wide array of stakeholders in this issue, the city will provide the public an opportunity to voice their input regarding the ordinance.

 This page provides general information about the benchmarking ordinance and will be updated periodically throughout the stakeholder engagement process.

 For more frequent updates and to sign-up for email updates and submit comments, visit the Center for Sustainable Energy's City of San Diego Benchmarking website.